-We do not consume a significant volume of water in our daily operation, therefore our business activities did not generate a material portion of discharge into water.
+We do not consume a significant volume of water in our daily operations, therefore our business activities did not generate a material portion of discharge into water.
 The majority of the water supply and discharge facilities are provided and managed by the property management company.
-The amount of water consumed and corresponding water-saving initiatives and targets will be described in the section headed "Water Consumption" under aspect A2.
+The amount of water consumed and corresponding water-saving initiatives and targets will be described in the section headed "Water Consumption".